authumn/authumn-angular/docs/user/templates.md

 In general you will not use this element directly but always embed them within a custom form or one of the prefab templates available.

+None of the components receive any attributes which is intended.
+Any configuration which can be applied should be done in the forRoot() configuration of the UserModule.

 ### Login Form

 The bare login form element is defined as: